vitessio/website/content/en/docs/user-guides/schema-changes/unmanaged-schema-changes.md

 ## Directly to MySQL

-You can apply schema changes directly to the underlying MySQL shard master instances.
+You can apply schema changes directly to the underlying MySQL shard primary instances.

 VTTablet will eventually notice the change and update itself.
 This is controlled by the `-queryserver-config-schema-reload-time` parameter which defaults to 1800 seconds.